Nexcoai/nexcoai.github.io/index.md

 # Nexco.ai

-We help senior professionals to take control of their careers.
+Nexco closes the information gap between senior professionals and those looking to deploy their talents.